davidyu8/gouda-group-project/README.md

 Bonus Success:

 In order to showcase the culinary diversity of our recipes, we would like to develop a map that will plot the origins of all the recipes.
 We can do this using tools like px.scatter_mapbox.
 We would plot the exisiting recipes according to their countries of origin in our first deliverable.
-For our final deliverable we would plot a cloropleth showing how influencial each country is in the creation of new recipes.
+For our final deliverable we would plot a choropleth showing how influencial each country is in the creation of new recipes.
 ## Resources
 For our first deliverable we will be working with a few different recipe datasets found on Kaggle.
 These datasets can be found [here](https://www.kaggle.com/shuyangli94/food-com-recipes-and-user-interactions?select=PP_recipes.csv).
 These datasets only contain recipes from [food.com](https://www.food.com/).
 This will give us a framework to understand what sorts of data need to be scraped from the internet for our next deliverable which will contain recipe data from a multitude of different sources, spanning different cuisines and cultures.
 ## Tools/Skills